Table of Contents

 It is clear that Birmingham is seeing some significant growth.
 Flats and maisonettes have really shot up, with rents rising by 11.6%.
 This shows just how popular these types of properties have become.
 Likely because they’re often a more affordable option for young professionals and smaller households.

 Detached houses in Birmingham are not far behind.
 Their rental prices going up by 11%.
-And if we are talking about one-bedroom properties, they’ve seen the biggest jump of all.
+And if we are talking about one-bedroom homes, they’ve seen the biggest jump of all.
 Their rents increased by 11.9%.
 This points to a big demand for smaller, more budget-friendly homes.
 Especially as living costs continue to rise.

 Even larger homes, like four-bedrooms, have seen a solid 10% rise in rent.
 This shows that even at the higher end, demand is steady, making Birmingham a hot spot for investors.
-Compared to the broader West Midlands, Birmingham really stands out as a place where rental yields are attractive across the board – whether you’re looking at smaller flats or bigger family homes.
+Compared to the broader West Midlands, Birmingham really stands out as a place where rental yields are attractive across the board – whether you’re looking at smaller houses or bigger family homes.

 Rental Price Changes by Property Size in Birmingham